VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ---
 layout: post
 title:  Pick a file on Android
-description: "Simple guide how to pick file on Android: SAF, supported types, edge cases"
+description: "Simple guide of how to pick a file on Android: SAF, supported types, edge cases"
 supportedFileTypes: "txt, doc, rtf, docx, pdf"
 date: 2021-01-01 22:30:00 +0300
 image: /assets/pick-a-file-cover.jpg